Regulation and its review 2003-04

 Annual report series

-Regulation and its Review 2002-03 was released on 7 November 2003.
-The report forms part of the Commission's annual report series and meets its obligation to report annually on compliance by Australian Government departments and agencies with the Government's Regulation Impact Statement (RIS).
+Regulation and its Review 2003-04 was released on 16 November 2004 and meets the Commission's obligation to report annually on compliance by Australian Government departments and agencies with the Government's Regulation Impact Statement (RIS) requirements.

 Download this publication

 - Key points

 - Media release

 A key element of the Australian Government's objective to improve regulations is the requirement to prepare Regulation Impact Statements (RISs) for proposed new and amended regulation which affects business.

 The Australian Government's RIS processes broadly conform with OECD best practice principles.

 In 2003-04, the Office of Regulation Review advised that RISs were required for 114 regulatory proposals.
 This represented about 7 per cent of the 1700 regulations which were made.